TXT to FASTA converter

 |---|---|

-Validate sequences | Performs a final check that all output characters are valid biological sequence codes.
+Validate sequences | Performs a final check that all output characters are valid biological sequence codes for the selected sequence type.
 Default: enabled. |

 Add line numbers to headers | Includes original line numbers from the input file in FASTA headers, useful for tracking sequence sources.
 Default: disabled. |